embroidery-space/xsp-specs/oxs/OXS.md

 All of these attributes except `color` are optional.
 If the `color` attribute is missing, the application should replace it with the default color (see notes above) and notify the user about it so that they can fix the issue later.

+The `palette_item` element with index `0` (usually, the first one) always defines the cloth/fabric color.
+If the `index` attribute is not specified, the first `palette_item` in the palette is assumed to define the cloth/fabric color.

 ```xml
 <!-- The element with index 0 defines the cloth/fabric color. -->